-Southern banana pudding topped with melt in your mouth meringue is so rich, creamy and delicious.
+Hot banana pudding topped with melt in your mouth meringue or whip cream is so rich, creamy and delicious.
 This classic recipe is homemade goodness and comfort in a dish.
 It’s so easy, quick and inexpensive to prepare you’ll wonder why you haven’t made it more often.
 Treat yourself today!

 How to Make

 For the best hot banana pudding you’ve ever made, you will need a box of vanilla wafers, less than a cup of sugar, 1/3 cup flour, dash of salt, 3 eggs, 2 cups of milk, a half teaspoon of vanilla, 5 ripe bananas.
 The ingredients for the pudding are stirred together in the top of a double boiler for about 10 minutes and then layered in a casserole dish with vanilla wafers and bananas.
 See the full recipe below.

 Serve it with favorite recipes like chicken tetrazzini or chicken rotel spaghetti.

 The meringue topping is easy to whip up using 3 egg whites and a hand or stand mixer.
 Bake the banana pudding with meringue in a 350° oven for about 15 or 20 minutes and it’s ready to serve.
 Don’t like meringue?
 Just top it with whip cream!

 This easy homemade dessert is quick to prepare and the ingredients are not expensive.
 It is great at home when you need something special for that family dinner and it travels well.

 - Holiday Dinners – Easter, Thanksgiving, and Christmas – Make ahead and enjoy the day!